clinical-meteor/cookbook/cookbook/logging.md

 ## Console Logging

+If you're from a DevOps, Operations, or SysAdmin background, this is probably one of the first sections of the Meteor Cookbook that you looked into.
+If you're from any other background, you may be surprised to find just how many tools are available for logging.
+Many people consider log files to be one of the most important part of a running application, and I've seen few successful applications put into production that didn't have some type of logging available.

+As far as Meteor goes, there are many, many options available.
+Particularly if you dive into the Npm repositories.
+But one of the aims of the Meteor Cookbook is to use pure Meteor, when possible, and to advocate the using of the native tools.
+Before looking to add extra packages and tools, lets start trying to learn the tools we already have.

+### Client Side Logging Tools

 If you haven't explored the console API, be prepared for a treat.
-There's actually all sorts of things that you can do with console.log commands.
+There's actually all sorts of things that you can do with the built in Console API that's native to every Chrome and Safari installation.
 So much so, in fact, that you may find yourself not needing Winston or other logging frameworks.

 **Chrome Developer Tools**
 https://developers.google.com/chrome-developer-tools/docs/console